 The solution was a good fit because it was cost-effective, which is a key factor for budget-conscious schools.
 It met their goals of improving connectivity, and thereby increased student and staff safety throughout the building.
 Passive DAS also gave the Davis School the ability to install boosters in various areas throughout the building to improve signal without requiring an invasive change to the infrastructure.

 Passive DAS works with existing outdoor cellular signal.
-Boosters capture that strong signal, bring it inside, and amplify it by as much as 32 times to provide a strong and reliable signal across the entire building.
+Repeater systems capture that strong signal, bring it inside, and amplify it to provide a strong and reliable signal across the entire building.

 The Bedford School District’s superintendent was familiar with WilsonPro and contracted with Direct Network Services to survey Davis and the other schools in the town, create a design of the cellular system, and install the equipment at the Davis school.

 “The design was done to allow for easy expansion to the new addition when it is built,” Dan Kirkland, chief engineer at DNS said.
 The installation was completed in August, ahead of the start of the school year.

-The project included the installation of two WilsonPro 70 Plus 50 Ohm boosters, and one outdoor directional antenna.
-The 70 Plus is a bidirectional amplifier that detects and collects cell signals that are far more faint than what can be picked up by a mobile phone.
-The boosters then amplify that signal to a useable level and broadcast it via 12 Omni antennas that were installed inside school building.
+The project included the installation of two WilsonPro repeaters, and one outdoor directional antenna.
+The repeater system is a bidirectional amplifier that detects and collects cell signals that are far more faint than what can be picked up by a mobile phone.
+The boosters then amplify that signal to a useable level and broadcast it via 12 Omni antennas that were installed inside the school building.

 “We don’t have any issues with cell coverage since the installation,” Benoit said.

 Implementation of this passive DAS system was simplified thanks to existing cabling throughout the building that was previously intended to boost a specific carrier network throughout the school.
-The passive DAS solution, however, proved to be much more cost effective.
-The existing cable was reused to support the WilsonPro boosters, which are carrier-agnostic and allow anyone on any network to benefit from an improved cellular signal.
+The passive DAS solution proved to be much more cost effective.
+The existing cable was reused to support the WilsonPro repeater system, which is carrier-agnostic and allow anyone on any network to benefit from an improved cellular signal.